G Suite for Education

 - YouTube URL

-An introduction and links to the hardware, software, solutions, training, support and additional resources offered by Google.
+An introduction and links to the software, solutions, training, support, and other resources offered by Google.

 Shares teacher's experiences using Google Docs.
 An example, "I am having students use Google Documents to write their assignments and then share the document with me.
 I can grade them at school or at home and can type my comments right into their document."